Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The memorandum of understanding between Russia and the UN remains in force.
 We have not received any notification that the UN wants to terminate it, and we have not sent such a notification,” Mr. Vershinin said.

-The memorandum, signed for a period of three years, stipulates that the agreement can only be terminated if one of the parties declares that it does not want to continue the cooperation.
+The memorandum of understanding, signed for a period of three years, stipulates that the agreement can only be terminated if one of the parties declares that it does not want to continue the cooperation.

-Mr. Vershinin said that within a year, Ukraine had shipped 32 million tons of grain via the Black Sea Initiative, while also shipping about 30 million tons by land.
-He also noted that shipping grain by sea is cheaper, but there is still an opportunity to ship it by land.
+Mr. Vershinin said that within a year, Ukraine had shipped 32 million tons of grain via the Black Sea Initiative, and also transported about 30 million tons by land.
+He also noted that shipping grain by sea is cheaper, but there are still opportunities for land transportation.

-Russia's Deputy Foreign Minister said Moscow is ready to restore the grain deal, but first it needs to meet its obligations under the deal.
+Russia's Deputy Foreign Minister said Moscow is ready to restore the grain deal, but first it needs to meet its obligations to Russia under the deal.

 According to him, Moscow wants to see concrete steps from its partners to meet the five requirements of the Russian Federation agreement.
 At the same time, if the agreements are extended, it will be able to exist in a new form.